Operation Chastise: Concept

 The mission grew out of a concept for a bomb designed by Barnes Wallis, assistant chief designer at Vickers.
 Wallis had worked on the Vickers Wellesley and Vickers Wellington bombers and while working on the Vickers Windsor, he had also begun work, with Admiralty support, on an anti-shipping bomb, although dam destruction was soon considered.
 At first, Wallis wanted to drop a 10 LT bomb from an altitude of about 40000 ft, part of the earthquake bomb concept.
-No bomber aircraft was capable of flying at such an altitude or of carrying such a heavy bomb and Wallis proposed the six-engined Victory Bomber for this purpose but this was rejected.
-Wallis realized that a much smaller explosive charge would suffice if it exploded against the dam wall under the water but German reservoir dams were protected by heavy torpedo nets to prevent an explosive device from travelling through the water.
+No bomber aircraft was capable of flying at such an altitude or of carrying such a heavy bomb and although Wallis proposed the six-engined Victory Bomber for this purpose this was rejected.
+Wallis realised that a much smaller explosive charge would suffice if it exploded against the dam wall under the water, but German reservoir dams were protected by heavy torpedo nets to prevent an explosive device from travelling through the water.

 Wallis devised a 9000 lb bomb (more accurately, a mine) in the shape of a cylinder, equivalent to a very large depth charge armed with a hydrostatic fuse, designed to be given a backspin of 500 rpm.
 Dropped at 60 ft and 240 mph from the release point, the mine would skip across the surface of the water before hitting the dam wall as its forward speed ceased.
-Initially the backspin was intended to increase the range of the mine but it was later realized that it would cause the mine, after submerging, to run down the side of the dam towards its base, thus maximising the explosive effect against the dam.
+Initially the backspin was intended to increase the range of the mine but it was later realised that it would also cause the mine, after submerging, to run down the side of the dam towards its base, thus maximising the explosive effect against the dam.
 This weapon was code-named Upkeep.

 Testing of the concept included blowing up a scale model dam at the Building Research Establishment, Watford, in May 1942 and then the breaching of the disused Nant-y-Gro dam in Wales in July.
 A subsequent test suggested that a charge of 7500 lb exploded 30 ft under water would breach a full-size dam; crucially this weight would be within the carrying capacity of an Avro Lancaster.
 The first air drop trials were at Chesil Beach in December 1942; these used a spinning 4 ft 6 in sphere dropped from a modified Vickers Wellington, serial BJ895/G; the same aircraft was used until April 1943 when the first modified Lancasters became available.
 The tests continued at Chesil Beach and Reculver, often unsuccessfully, using revised designs of the mine and variations of speed and height.